-Arguably there is nothing you can do for your tree that is more beneficial that mulch.
-Proper mulching helps your tree get enough water during dry summer months, supresses grass and weeds that compete with your tree, protects your tree from damage by lawn mowers and weed wackers, and breaks down slowly over time to add nutrients to the soil which feeds your tree.
+Arguably there is nothing you can do for your tree that is more beneficial than mulch.
+Proper mulching helps your tree get enough water during dry summer months, keeps away grass and weeds that compete with your tree, protects your tree from damage by lawn mowers and weed whackers, and breaks down slowly over time feed your tree.
 It’s a simple way to keep your trees healthy and to give your yard a well-cared for look.

 What type of mulch should I use for my trees?

 Technically, mulch can refer to any type of non-living ground cover.
 When arborists talk about mulch, what we really mean is wood chips.
-There are a few types of wood chips, and not all are equal in the benefits they provide.
+There are a few types of wood chips, and some are better than others.

-Arborist wood chips are the best choice for mulching trees and shrubs.
+Arborist wood chips are the best for mulching trees and shrubs.
 Arborist wood chips are ground up when older trees are pruned or removed.
-They include both green (leaves) parts and brown (woody) parts.
-They are not uniform in size, with some large and some small pieces.
+They include both green parts (leaves) and brown (woody) parts.
+They have some large and some small pieces.
 The mix of green and brown is a great combination, as the green will break down quickly to add nutrients to the soil immediately, leaving behind the brown woody parts which will break down more slowly over 1-3 years.

 Large wood chips are more uniform in nature and do not contain any green (leaf) material.
 These chips have been processed and do not come directly from the wood chipper.
-However, because they are large in size (ideally at least an inch long) they shouldn't break down too quickly and will still supress weeds and retain water.
+However, because they are large in size (ideally at least an inch long) they shouldn't break down too quickly and will still help prevent weeds and hold in water.
 These are ok for your tree if you cannot get arborist wood chips.

 Beauty bark is woody material that is very small, uniform, and contains no green (leaf) parts.
 Beauty bark breaks down very quickly, meaning it must be replaced often.
 Some beauty bark is dyed (red is common).
-This dye is not something you want to introduce to your soil or local water ways - which is where the dye will go as the bark quickly breaks down.
-We do not recommend you use beauty bark around your tree.
+This dye is not something you want in your soil or local water ways - which is where the dye will go as the bark quickly breaks down.
+Do not use beauty bark around your tree.

 Compost is not a woody mulch material and should not be used as such.
 Compost is more similar to dirt.
-It will not supress weeds or retain moisture in the soil the way wood mulch does.
+It will not keep out weeds or hold moisture in the soil the way wood mulch does.
 Compost can be very beneficial in other areas of your yard, but is not usually a good product for your tree.

 Where can I get mulch?

-While arborist wood chips are the gold standard for your tree, they can be hard to get at all and often impossible to get in the small quantities you need to mulch just one or two trees.
+While arborist wood chips are best for your tree, they can be hard to get especially in the small quantities you need to mulch just one or two trees.
 The best way to get arborist wood chips is to contact a local arborist and ask them.
 Most arborists will dump a load of chips at your home for low or no cost.
-Keep in mind however that the amounts they will deliver vary, and are usually between 4 to 12 yards.
+Keep in mind that the amounts they will deliver vary, and are usually between 4 to 12 yards.
 The good news is that you can use these in many parts of your yard, not just around your trees.
 And sharing chips with neighbors is great way to build community.

 Large wood chips can be found at a few hardware stores and nurseries in the area and is sold by the bag.
 One bag is usually appropriate for a tree planted less than 5 years ago; a larger tree may require more.
 When buying mulch from hardware stores and nurseries, make sure it is large sized chips (at least 1 inch) and is not dyed.
 Not all hardware stores and nurseries carry this kind of mulch; fine grained beauty bark is more common.